johnpapa/angular-ngrx-data/README.md

 [_NgRx_](https://github.com/ngrx/platform/blob/master/README.md) helps Angular applications manage shared state in a "reactive" style, following the [redux](https://redux.js.org) pattern.

+> Tyry it!
+See the [quickstart.md](docs/quickstart.md) for instructions on adding NgRx and ngrx-data to your app.

 ## What Problems Does ngrx-data solve

 There is a signficant amount of boilerplate code you must write and maintain to manage [entity](https://github.com/johnpapa/angular-ngrx-data/docs/faq.md#entity) data with ngrx.